 The next stop on my “Stretch My Legs” tour was the Devils Tower National Monument in Wyoming.
 I had this planned out perfectly to show up right around sunset and have a magical photo op.
 Mother nature or possibly the Tower itself may have had other ideas as it wrapped up in a foreboding cloak of mist and fog.

 My experience was much different.
 The weather kept most people away and there were only a handful of us who made the walk.
 There was a quietness that hung with the mist in the thick air.
-Through the damp gloaming the tower seemed to almost breath as the clouds of fog passed by leaving it once visible and then hidden again.
+Through the damp gloaming the tower seemed to almost breath.
+The clouds of fog passed by leaving it once visible and then hidden again.
 Like all at once it was telling a secret and then taking it back again.
 It added to the sense of mysticism that has surrounded the tower for years.

 Apparently everywhere that I go, deer like to show up and Devil’s Tower was no different.